Leveraging Medical Foundation Model Features in Graph Neural Network-Based Retrieval of Breast Histopathology Images: Related Works

-Many pre-trained DL-based models, such as VGG19, ResNet, MobileNetV2, Xception, EfficientNet, and DenseNet121 have been used as feature extractors for tasks such as medical image classification or medical image retrieval~\cite{Ukwuoma2022, mahbod2021pollen}.
-Hand-crafted or automatically extracted features of a query image are then compared to the image features in a database to find similar images.
-To do so, various similarity measurements such as distance-based retrieval (SDR), customized query approach (CQA), or nearest-neighbor matching can be used~\cite{Suju2017}.
-In the context of histopathology, Yottixel~\cite{Kalra2020} and FISH~\cite{Chen2022} methods select the most distinctive patches to represent whole slide images (WSIs) through $K$-means clustering based on RGB histogram and spatial coordinate features.
-Yottixel employs a pre-trained DenseNet121, trained on the ImageNet dataset~\cite{Deng2010}, to extract patch embeddings, which are then transformed into binary barcodes.
+For feature extraction, both manually designed and more recently DL-based automatic feature extractors have been utilized.
+Many pre-trained DL-based models, such as EfficientNet~\cite{Tan2021}, and DenseNet121~\cite{8099726}, have been employed as feature extractors for various computer vision tasks including medical image retrieval~\cite{Ukwuoma2022, mahbod2021pollen}.
+Hand-crafted or automatically extracted features of a query image are then compared to the image features in a database to find similar ones.
+For this comparison, various similarity measurements such as distance-based retrieval (SDR), customized query approach (CQA), or nearest-neighbor matching have been used~\cite{Suju2017}.
+In the context of histopathology, Yottixel~\cite{Kalra2020} and FISH~\cite{Chen2022} methods select the most distinctive patches to represent WSIs through $K$-means clustering based on RGB histogram and spatial coordinate features.
+Yottixel employs a pre-trained DenseNet121, trained on the ImageNet dataset, to extract patch embeddings, which are then transformed into binary barcodes.
 FISH trains a model based on an autoencoder on the cancer genome atlas (TCGA) dataset to encode an integer index for each patch during retrieval.
-However, it should be noted that using a pre-trained feature extractor (trained with natural images) alone may lead to suboptimal performance due to the domain shift between natural and histopathological images.
-A recent cutting-edge method introduces a pre-trained model, CCL~\cite{Wang2023}, which is explicitly designed for histological images.
-CCL pretraining was conducted with around 15 million image patches extracted from more than 32,000 WSIs.
+However, it is worth mentioning that using a feature extractor trained only on natural images based on the ImageNet dataset might be sub-optimal due to the fundamental differences between natural and medical/histopathological images.

-The CCL learning method leverages large-scale unlabeled histopathological image data, acquiring universal features that can be directly applied to subsequent WSI retrieval tasks.
-In our study, we utilized CCL as a robust and relevant feature extractor to build the graph.
+With the advent of transformer-based models, the availability of large-scale unlabeled data and advanced vision-based or vision-language-based training methods such as contrastive language-image pre-training (CLIP)~\cite{pmlr-v139-radford21a} or knowledge distillation with no Labels (DINO)~\cite{9709990}, several foundation models have been developed and pre-trained on large scale data in an unsupervised or self-supervised manner.
+These foundation models have been used for various applications such as off-the-shelf feature extractors for computer vision tasks and include general-purpose foundation models such as OpenCLIP or medical foundation models such as UNI (for histopathological images)~\cite{Chen2024} or PanDerm (for dermatoscopic images)~\cite{yan2024general}.
+In this work, in addition to using well-known CNN model features for benchmarking, we employed three medical foundation models as graph node feature extractors and compared their results.
+The foundation models utilized include BioMedCLIP (a medical foundation model trained on diverse medical data types) and UNI and CCL (where both are medical foundation models specifically trained on histological images).